campa-consortium/pals/source/fileformats.md

+(c:impl.fileformats)=
 # File Formats

 The Particle Accelerator Lattice Standard (PALS) documents objects and their properties.
-For readability, this standard uses YAML-style examples, but the PALS schema can be implemented in a variety of file formats.
+For readability, [this standard uses YAML-style](c:introduction) examples, but the PALS schema can be implemented in a variety of file formats.

 ## File Endings